nais/doc/docs/security/salsa/salsa.md

 you can examine the attestation as well as the vulnerabilities present in your image and its dependencies.

+### Team management of Vulnerabilities

+Teams can monitor there Application vulnerabilities in the [Nais Console](https://console.[tenant].cloud.nais.io/) under the tab `Vulnerabilities`.

 ### Usage

 Simply add [nais/docker-build-push](https://github.com/nais/docker-build-push) to your workflow.